Deepikapalanisam/React_dictionary/README.md

 - Provides comprehensive word information, including the word's part of speech (noun, verb, adjective, etc.).
 - Offers example sentences to understand the word's usage in context.
 - Displays synonyms and antonyms to expand vocabulary and improve language skills.
-- Includes images related to the searched word for visual representation and better understanding.
 - User-friendly interface for easy navigation and efficient search.

 ## Technologies & Tools Used